Skip to content

 How can collaborative custody further abstract complexity away from the user?
 Consider the following collaborative custody setup.

-• The client owns the bitcoin and holds one private key, managed simply through a mobile phone
+• The client owns the bitcoin and holds one private key, managed simply through a mobile phone.

 • The client stores the second key somewhere safe, whether that be with a trusted friend, advisor, or in a geographically-distributed location that’s easy or hard to access, depending on the client’s preference.